 Given the results presented in tables 4 and 6, observing an increase in the number of events reported can only be consistent with an increase in the expected penalty faced by nuclear plant managers when deciding not to report a safety event.
 Indeed, under constant expected penalties, the observed increase in perceived sanctions can only be consistent with a decrease in reports.
-Moreover, under the previous observation that monitoring intensity does not significantly affect safety care, the only way to observe an increase in reports is to have an increase in expected penalties, leading to an increase in compliance.22
+Moreover, under the previous observation that monitoring intensity does not significantly affect safety care26, the only way to observe an increase in reports is to have an increase in expected penalties, leading to an increase in compliance.27

 Given the results presented in table 7, safety care is constant when monitoring intensity increases.
 As a consequence, the coefficient β{budget} obtained in the second table can be interpreted as the total effect of monitoring intensity on compliance.
-From the third column of table 4, we conclude that a budget raise of $1.000 \in$ leads to a 1% increase in compliance with declaration guidelines (assuming that the average number of declaration per reactor and per year is 13 events).
+From the last column of table 4, we conclude that a budget raise of $1.000 \in$ leads to an average increase of the annual number of reports of 0.13.
+Compared to the reports made by the reactors included in our sample, this amounts to a 1% increase in compliance with declaration guidelines.
 As noted in the previous section, if $\frac{\partial E}{\partial i} \neq 0$, then the quantitative interpretation of β{budget} is still a lower bound on the effect of monitoring intensity on compliance.